schinta99/schinta_Portfolio/final-project-part-two.md

 # High-Level Summary

 This project will explore the stigma associated with HIV/AIDS and its impact on public health efforts, prevention, and treatment.
-By analyzing trends in public perceptions, healthcare access, and the global response to the HIV/AIDS epidemic, the project will highlight how stigma continues to hinder effective interventions.
-The goal is to shed light on the importance of combating stigma through education, policy changes, and increased accessibility to treatment.
+By analyzing trends in public perceptions,  and the global response to the HIV/AIDS epidemic with treatment, the project will highlight how stigma continues to hinder effective interventions.
+The goal is to shed light on the importance of combating stigma through education and increased accessibility to treatment.

 # Project Structure